-WARNING: The following pictures might hurt some people’s sensitivity
+WARNING: The following pictures might hurt people’s sensitivity

 The Nazis attempted to conceal their crimes, but eventually the truth was revealed.
-Nowadays, the extermination and concentration camps stand, not as place to deliberately hurt people, but as a reminder of the monstrosities. we humans, are capable of against our own.
+Nowadays, the extermination and concentration camps stand, not as place to deliberately hurt people, but as a reminder of the monstrosities we humans, are capable of against our fellowmen.

 #5 Holocaust death toll

-Some estimates place the total number of killings to 17 million.
-17 million of suffering sons, mothers, fathers, brothers and daughters who lost their lives because of the hate, discrimination and ignorance, of their executioners.
+Some estimates place the total number of killings to 17 million people.
+17 million of suffering sons, mothers, fathers, brothers and daughters who lost their lives because of the hate, discrimination, and ignorance, of their executioners.

 #6 We remember